-rugby borough fc
+Rugby borough fc

 The FA recognises its responsibility to safeguard the welfare of all children and young people by protecting them from physical, sexual or emotional harm and from neglect or bullying.
 The FA is, therefore, committed to working to provide a safe environment for all children and young people to participate in the sport to the best of their abilities so long as they choose to do so.

 Rugby Borough FC takes its safeguarding policy very seriously and safety is paramount to us.
 We continue to re-train and update our coaches, officials and volunteers in every aspect of safeguarding at our award winning 35 acre football facility.
-Safety is our No1 priority and we provide a safe, secure and clean environment for children to enjoy and play their football.
+Safety is our number one priority and we provide a safe, secure and clean environment for children to enjoy and play their football.

 Rugby Borough Football Club commitment